-Fuel spillages may occur on removing the fuel tap hose.
+Fuel may be spilled when removing the tube from the tap.
 Stop the engine before removing the tank.
 Keep naked flames and sparks away from the tank cap.
 Do not smoke.

-9. Remove the spark plug and clean the carbon deposits on the plug using a wire brush.

-Readjust the electrode spacing to between 0.7-0.8 mm.
-(0.028-0.031 in).
+9. Remove the spark plug and clean the carbon build up with a wire brush.
+Readjust the gap between the electrodes to between 0.7 and 0.8 mm.
+(0.028 - 0.031 in).